mecjack/cs/README.md

 # cs - create script

-A bash script file will be created with .sh suffix in the filename and #!/bin/bash shebang inside.
+A bash script file will be created with #!/bin/bash shebang inside.

 ## Requirements